holepunchto/hypercore/README.md

 var ram = require('random-access-memory')
 var feed = hypercore(function (filename) {
   // filename will be one of: data, bitfield, tree, signatures, key, secret_key
-  // the data file will contain all your data concattenated.
+  // the data file will contain all your data concatenated.

   // just store all files in ram by returning a random-access-memory instance return ram()